WordCmp.com

 mean (adjective) splendid (adjective)

-approximating the statistical norm or average or expected value having great beauty and splendor
+of no value or worth having great beauty and splendor

 having or showing an ignoble lack of honor or morality characterized by grandeur